altuncu/AKE/README.md

 ## Citation

-Please cite our work as follows if you use our dataset or the provided source codes in your research:
+Please cite our work as follows if you use the provided source codes in your research:

 ````
 @article{altuncu2025,